“We’re often told to just ‘push through’ when we’re stuck,

 As soon as I stopped pushing to “achieve,” I felt a physical shift.
 I became aware of threads of light in my chest moving down through my body.
 I knew the tide was finally going out, taking the debris of my block with it.

-For the first time in a long time, I felt empty—but it was a good empty.
+For the first time in a long time, I felt empty—in hindsight [isn’t that a miracle] it was a good empty.
 I was ready to draw in a fresh wind.
-I was ready to breathe.
+I was ready to breathe deeply and see what else might be there.

 Opening the Turquoise Box

 In that space of peace, I began to see a winged horse.
 He was dancing with a lightness that defied the ground, directing ethereal light into all my empty places.
-He was shaking away the particles of that long “metaphysical dying,” and I knew it was time to move to the canvas.
+It felt like he was shaking away the particles of that long “metaphysical dying,” and I felt compelled to move to the canvas.

 Every child has a secret place where treasures are hidden from the prying eyes of the world.
-For me, that place was a Turquoise Box.
-Turquoise is my birthstone, and in my mind, that box was painted with symbols of growth and spiritual things.
+For me, even in adult hood, that place was a Turquoise Box.
+A gift to me years on, that box is painted with symbols of personal growth and spiritual things.
+And turquoise my favourite colour is also my birth stone.
+S many synchronicities.

 When I reached into that box, a glow of joy engulfed my heart.
 Everything around me started to radiate pink, turquoise, and yellow.
 To honour that process, I painted a turquoise border around the canvas—as if the box itself was wide open, letting the story spill out.